-Access to education is still one of the main issues faced by developing/emerging markets.
-Lack of school coverage with the combination of low-quality, locally available material constrains millions of people from primary or continued education in their life, and mobile learning is definitely playing its part in solving this!
+Access to education is still one of the main issues developing/emerging markets face.
+Lack of school coverage with the combination of low-quality, locally available material constraints millions of people from primary or continued education in their life, and mobile learning is definitely playing its part in solving this!

 1- mLearning is increasingly growing and will do so for the foreseeable future, with the help of current global reach and constant tech development